ArRosid/feature-request-app/README.md

 # feature-request-app
 Source code for Feature Request Application.
 This application is build using Flask as Backend & Jquery for Frontend.

+I explain this application on youtube, you can wath it on https://youtu.be/tNuDvpkH6lg

 This is the display of this application.
 <img src="pict/pict1.png"></img>